The Aware

 Answer:

 It is obvious from your question that you are a committed advocate for your son.
-He is lucky to have someone thinking about his needs and searching for ways to help him.
+He is lucky to have parents who think about his needs and search for ways to help him.

-The decision about whether to give your son drugs is yours to make.
+The decision about whether to give your son psychiatric medication is yours to make.
 However, I suggest that you inform yourself thoroughly about the effects of these drugs.
-Many of the drugs prescribed for behavioral disorders in children are addictive and have disagreeable side effects, and, very often, they only mask the problem without really solving it.
+Many of the drugs prescribed for behavioral disorders in children are addictive and have disagreeable side effects, and they often only mask the problem without really solving it.
 Furthermore, the safety of long-term use of many psychiatric drugs has not been established for young children.
-See my article, The Drugging of Children: a National Disgrace.

 It is important to realize that doctors are trained to consider the possible medical causes of behavioral symptoms in children, and to prescribe drugs.
 However, the underlying emotional and environmental causes are sometimes overlooked.
 The diagnosis of ADHD is made on the basis of behavioral observations.
 In the majority of cases, no neurobiological factor is ever found to be the cause, and there is no proof that the condition is hereditary.
 The same is true for anxiety disorder.
 For both ADHD and anxiety disorder, there are many other possible factors to consider.